rome2o/oil-comp/project-techteam/shopify-plus-growth/proposal/09-presentation-material/pricing-strategy.md

 ### Step 2: Anchor High (Plus Tier)

 **Emphasize Plus Tier value:**
 > "Plus Tier is $15,000/month.
-This is maximum speed—you hit 5% add-to-cart in 60 days instead of 90.
+This is maximum speed and intensity—you hit 4.0% add-to-cart in 90 days, then 5.0% by 6 months.
 You get 6-8 product pages optimized per month, 25-30 commercial keywords, and advanced A/B testing with heatmaps.
 This is for businesses that need urgent turnarounds."

 **Add the audit value:**
 > "And with Plus Tier, the $2,500 audit fee is completely waived.
 So you're getting $17,500 worth of value."